eficode-academy/kubernetes-katas/accessing-your-application.md

 Now we will deploy both the frontend and backend pods.

+- Stop the port-forward process by pressing `Ctrl-c` in the terminal.
 - Delete the frontend pod with `kubectl delete pod frontend` command.
 - Deploy the backend pod with `kubectl apply -f backend-pod.yaml` command.
 - Check that the pod is running, and note down the IP with `kubectl get pods -o wide` command.